 Length of Packed Decimal Calendar Elements

-Calendars with binary representation and dfdl:binaryCalendarRep 'packed', 'bcd', or 'ibm4690Packed', are represented as a bit string of 4-bit nibbles.
+Calendars (types date, time, dateTime) with binary representation and dfdl:binaryCalendarRep 'packed', 'bcd', or 'ibm4690Packed', are represented as a bit string of 4-bit nibbles.
 The term packed decimal is used to describe such calendars.

 It is a Schema Definition Error if the specified length is not a multiple of 4 bits.